Pandaqi/pizza-peers/README.md

 ## How does it work?
 This game uses WebSockets and Peer-to-Peer technology to establish a direct connection between your phone and the computer.

 As long as you're on the same Wi-Fi network (or relatively close in distance), this means input is applied instantly and it feels like you're playing with an actual gamepad.
+These days, almost everyone has a smartphone with a browser, which means everyone can join and play these kinds of games within a matter of seconds.

 I've written an in-depth article series about the creation of this game: [How I created "Pizza Peers"](http://pandaqi.com/blog) <TO DO: Add the actual link>